PatAlcala9/DocTrack2023-TS/README.md

 ![DocTrack Logo](src/assets/logo_new.webp)

-# OCBO Document Tracking 2023
+# Digital Document Management System

 A web-based application to efficiently track and monitor documents and case files.